MIROC-DOC/model_description/md_en/p-intro.md

 ### Various physical quantities.

-A simple calculation from the predictive variables can be used to find Definitions of various physical quantities.
-Some of these are ,
-Calculated with `MODULE:[PSETUP]`.
+Here are definitions of various geophysical quantities that can be computed simply from the predictors.
+Some of them are calculated with `MODULE:[PSETUP]`.

 1. temporary temperature